Tessil/array-hash/README.md

 - Low memory usage with good performances, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for move-only and non-default constructible values.
 - Strings with null characters inside them are supported (you can thus store binary data as key).
-- If the hash is known before a lookup, it is possible to pass it as parameter to speed-up the lookup.
+- If the hash is known before a lookup, it is possible to pass it as parameter to speed-up the lookup (see `precalculated_hash` parameter in [API](https://tessil.github.io/array-hash/doc/html/classtsl_1_1array__map.html)).
 - By default the maximum allowed size for a key is set to 65 535.
-This can be raised through the `KeySizeT` template parameter.
+This can be raised through the `KeySizeT` template parameter (see [API](https://tessil.github.io/array-hash/doc/html/classtsl_1_1array__map.html#details) for details).
 - By default the maximum size of the map is limited to 4 294 967 296 elements.
-This can be raised through the `IndexSizeT` template parameter.
+This can be raised through the `IndexSizeT` template parameter (see [API](https://tessil.github.io/array-hash/doc/html/classtsl_1_1array__map.html#details) for details).

 ### Differences compare to `std::unordered_map`